caganze/caganze.github.io/_pages/about.md

   * Link to CoolStars Poster: [Finding Ultracool Dwarfs in Deep HST-WFC3 Surveys with Machine Learning](https://zenodo.org/record/4566990#.YR_e0tNKj0o)
   * [ADS Link to Paper](https://ui.adsabs.harvard.edu/abs/2022ApJ...924..114A/abstract)

-## Scaleheights and Ages Brown Dwarfs and Low-mass Stars in Deep HST Fields with Machine Learning
+## Scaleheights and Ages Brown Dwarfs and Low-Mass Stars in Deep HST Fields with Machine Learning

 In [Aganze et al. 2022b](https://arxiv.org/abs/2204.07621), we used the sample from Aganze et al. 2022a to constrain the scaleheight and ages using a simulation that takes into account the stellar mass function, multiplicity, UCD evolutionary models, galactic structure and survey selection function.
 We found that late-M dwarfs are generally older than L and T dwarfs as expected from cooling models, with median ages ranging from 3.6-2.4 Gyr.